 Do you have a Medicare card?

-This green piece of plastic is your golden ticket to seeing doctors and other services.
+This green piece of plastic is your golden ticket to seeing doctors and other services for free (or low-cost).
+With your own card you'll be able to control who you share your appointment history with.
 If you’re 15 or older and you live in Australia or Norfolk Island, you can probably get your own Medicare card.

 Here, we’ll give you the lowdown about what Medicare is and the simple steps to get yourself a card.
 It’ll be helpful if you:

 - don’t have a card and want to get one

 - are on your family’s card and want your own

 - just want to learn about how it all works.

 Medicare is Australia’s public health system.
 It gives people cheaper (and often free!) doctor’s visits and medicines, and lets you go to public hospitals as a public patient.

 A Medicare card is a plastic card with your Medicare number on it that proves you’re covered by Medicare.
 You can have multiple people, like a family or a couple, on the one card.
 If you're on a joint card then other people on the account can see your appointment.
 But they can't see why you're having the appointment, or what you talk about.